- Article: “The 5 Most Important Things Authors Should Know About Book Publicity and Promotion” by Dan Smith

 Book publicists now joke that their lives are much easier because Oprah is off the air.
 The first question publicists often used to get from authors was “Can you get me on Oprah?”

 The Oprah Disorder is the obsession of wanting only the biggest media opportunities, i.e. national TV, national magazines, etc., and nothing else.
-This attitude is a recipe for promotional disaster.
+This attitude is a recipe for a promotional disaster.
 Every media opportunity is important, from the smallest local newspaper to the tiniest radio show, because you never know who is reading that paper or listening to that show!

 Tips for Authors: Understanding Content Relevance and Media Lead Times for Your Book Publicity Campaign